-- Design new capacity upper bound approaches specifically designed for channels with both insertions and deletions. - Tighten the gaps for the asymptotic behavior for the deletion channel as p goes to 0 and p goes to 1.
+- Design new capacity upper bound approaches specifically designed for insertion/deletion channels.
+Specifically, consider approaches for general p and for p approaching 1. - Consider the asymptotic behavior for the deletion channel as p goes to 0; how does it compare to 1 p, the capacity of the erasure channel?

-8. Variations on the deletion channel
+8 Variations on the Deletion Channel